pvcraven/2017_web_security/source/server_certificates/server_certificates.rst

 		:alt: Cupcake Form

 		Example of an unsecure website.
-Even though the information is not extremely sensitive, be cautious on what website you are on and what information is being entered.
+Even though the information is not extremely sensitive in this example, be it is good practice to be cautious on what website you are on and what information is being entered.